- Before you come

 In fact, it is one of the safest tourist destinations anywhere.
 For this reason, dozens of multinational companies are changing their Latin American headquarters to Panama.
 More than 100 multinational companies have offices in Panama, including: Dell, Hewlett Packard, Proctor & Gamble, Coca Cola, FedEx, United Airlines, PriceSmart, Citibank, ExxonMobil, ChevronTexaco, Radisson, 3M, AES, Avaya, Caterpillar, Homewatch CareGivers, Johns Hopkins International Medicine, Telefonica, Sumitomo, Itochu, Mitsui, Sony, Matsushita, HSBC, Cable & Wireless, Harcrow, Samsung, LG, Hyundai, Nestlé, Roche, Peugeot, Western Union and Thunderbird.

-Ask any foreign resident and they will tell you how safe they feel living in Panama compared to any other country in Central America.
+Ask any foreign resident and they'll tell you how safe they feel living in Panama compared to any other country in Central America.
 And within Panama, Boquete, being a small charming town of only 22,000 inhabitants, it's even a safer place.

 Having said that, Panama is a developing nation with social disparities which creates an environment for petty crime.
 As in the rest of Latin America, foreigners, regardless whether they are wealthy tourists or backpackers, retired millionaires or blue collar workers, are generally considered wealthy compared to the locals, which puts them at a higher risk of being targets of petty crime and rip-off schemes.

-But if you inform yourself before you go and keep a watchful eye on your surroundings as you travel, you will most likely have a safe and enjoyable trip in Panama or any other country in Latin America.
+But if you inform yourself before you go and keep a watchful eye on your surroundings as you travel, you'll most likely have a safe and enjoyable trip in Panama or any other country in Latin America.

 We have prepared the following travel tips to help you avoid serious difficulties during your overseas travel.
 Many of these tips are just general travel tips or specific for your journey on the way to Boquete (mostly for Panama City or for San José, Costa Rica) but it can't hurt to practice them throughout your entire trip.
 Boquete is obviously a lot safer than the bigger cities.
 We wish you a safe and wonderful journey!